elastisys/compliantkubernetes/docs/roadmap.md

 ## Secrets management service

-Convenient solution to manage secrets for Compliant Kubernetes application developers, such as SOPS or Sealed Secrets.
+Convenient solution to manage secrets for Compliant Kubernetes Application Developers, such as SOPS or Sealed Secrets.

 ## SAML support